The Fall Journal is here - Join the 1871 Club to get yours today

 • Hook wire is heavy for light baits

-Along with the best saltwater rods and fishing line, saltwater anglers use live baits as an effective technique for catching wary and over-pressured fish.
+, saltwater anglers use live baits as an effective technique for catching wary and over-pressured fish.
 Pairing a good live bait with the right hook is key to your success.
 The Saltwater Live Bait Hooks from Gamakatsu are a great choice for saltwater anglers chasing big fish with big baits.
 You get a heavy wire hook with a short shank, great for keeping fish pinned.
 I prefer this style hook for fishing larger baits like live mullet, especially when tarpon fishing.

 When a fish grabs a bait quickly, you can set the hook before it spits the bait.
 Since switching to these from circle hooks during the mullet run, I have dramatically increased my hookups.
 My only complaint is the heavy wire can be a bit much for lighter baits causing them to swim unnaturally.
-For that I recommend the light wire version of the live bait hook.
+For that I recommend the light wire version of the live bait hook

 Best for Bass: VMC Spinshot Drop-Shot Hooks